GenesysCloudBlueprints/usage-api-blueprint/blueprint/index.md

 ## Solution Components

-* **Genesys Cloud** - The Genesys cloud-based contact center platform.
+* **Genesys Cloud** - A suite of Genesys cloud services for enterprise-grade communications, collaboration, and contact center management.
-* **Genesys Cloud CLI** - A standalone CLI designed for interfacing with the Genesys Cloud API.
+* **Genesys Cloud CLI** - A standalone command line interface (CLI) designed for interfacing with the Genesys Cloud API.
-* **jq** - jq is a lightweight and flexible command-line JSON processor.
-It's used to process and transform the JSON results from the Genesys Cloud API.
+* **jq** - A lightweight and flexible command-line JSON processor.
+This blueprint uses it process and transform the JSON results from the Genesys Cloud API.
-* **Amazon S3** - Amazon Simple Storage Service (S3) is an object storage service.
-S3 buckets will host the JSON data for analysis and the results of AWS Athena queries.
+* **Amazon S3** - Simple Storage Service, an object storage service in AWS.
+This blueprint uses S3 buckets to host JSON data for analysis and store the results of AWS Athena queries.
-* **Amazon Athena** - Amazon Athena is a serverless, interactive query service to query data using standard SQL.
+* **Amazon Athena** - Amazon Athena is a serverless, interactive query service for querying data in Amazon S3 buckets using standard SQL.
-* **AWS Glue** - AWS Glue is a serverless ETL service.
-A crawler is configured to crawl an S3 path and auto-generate tables from the data files.
+* **AWS Glue** - AWS Glue is a serverless data integration service that makes it easy to discover, prepare, and combine data for analytics, machine learning, and application development.
+This blueprint uses AWS Glue to auto-generate tables from your usage data files.
-* **AWS CloudFormation** - AWS CloudFormation provides a template for you to model and provision AWS and third-party application resources in your cloud environment.
-An AWS CloudFormation template is provided to deploy the AWS components of the solution.
+* **AWS CloudFormation** - A management tool that uses templates to write, deploy, and maintain your AWS infrastructure.
+This blueprint includes an AWS CloudFormation template used to deploy the AWS components of the solution.
-* **AWS CLI** - The AWS Command Line Interface (CLI) is a unified tool to manage AWS services.
-In keeping with the 'command line' nature of the blueprint, this is used as an optional way to execute some of the implementation steps.
+* **AWS CLI** - The AWS Command Line Interface (CLI) is a unified tool to manage your AWS services.
+In keeping with the 'command line' nature of the blueprint, it uses the AWS CLI an optional way to execute some of the implementation steps.

 ## Prerequisites